rlberry-py/rlberry/docs/basics/quick_start.rst

                 observation, reward, done, _ = self.env.step(action)

         def policy(self, observation):
             return self.env.action_space.sample()  # choose an action at random

     # Define parameters
-    ucbvi_params = {'gamma':0.1, 'horizon':100}
+    ucbvi_params = {"gamma": 0.1, "horizon": 100}

 There are a number of agents that are already coded in rlberry.
-See the module :class:rlberry.agents for more informations.
+See the module :class:`~rlberry.agents.Agent` for more informations.

 Agent Manager
 -------------

-One of the main feature of rlberry is its :class:rlberry.manager.AgentManager class.
+One of the main feature of rlberry is its :class:`~rlberry.manager.AgentManager` class.
 Here is a diagram to explain briefly what it does.